Former Fortnite UX lead digs into ethical game design

 My latest GDC talk was about ethics in the video game industry, and I talked about addiction.
 These are the things we don't think about when we make a game because---you're so lucky when a game is working and it's making money, and it's not canceled, and your studio isn't shutting down.
 So we don't necessarily think about the other side of it.

-And to be fair, most games don't have that problem.
-It's only when it's super successful for so many reasons that you can think "oh, maybe we need to think about this game a bit differently."
-There's not that many problems with games, though we do have some problems.

-The main problem would be not necessarily addiction---we talk about addiction too lightly.
-We describe our games like "oh it's super addicting!
+And to be fair, most games don't have that high-engagement problem.
+It's only when it's super successful that you can afford to consider "oh, maybe we need to think about this game a bit differently."
+The main problem we have in our industry would not necessarily be addiction, because addiction is a very specific disorder that actually does not affect the very large majority of gamers--because being highly engaged with a game is not the same thing as being addicted.
+However, we talk about addiction too lightly.
+Developers, gamers, and journalists often describe games like "it's super addictive!
 It's awesome!"
-Addiction is not something good.
+Addiction is not something good, it’s a serious condition and some people suffer from it.

 And our understanding is that addiction isn't something that can happen to anyone playing a game, it involves a relationship with...

-Anxiety, depression...we're still trying to look into it, and researchers don't agree on addiction.
-The World Health Organization has its gaming disorder...there is still some dissension with that.
+Anxiety, depression...researchers are still trying to look into it, and they don't agree on addiction.
+The World Health Organization has announced that gaming disorder will be identified as a new disorder… but there is still some dissension with that.

 Most of the case, when you have an addiction, it's not coming from the product, it's coming because you need something to escape, so you fall into something because it feels good for you to escape into.